GitMoDu/LoLa/README.md

 For Arduino compatible boards.

+THIS PROJECT IS A WORKING IN PROGRESS, DO NOT EXPECT ANYTHING TO WORK OUT OF THE BOX

 This project would not be possible (and actually won't compile) without the contributions for:

 Radio Driver for Si446x: https://github.com/zkemble/Si446x